How do I determine the size of Hub Centric Rings I need?

 NON-HUB CENTRIC WHEELS: Wheels can also be non-hub centric by design, generally known as lug centric.
 These are mostly older designs like the Cragar S/S or Astro Supreme.
 Torquing is crucial to twisting the lug components with the vehicle on the jack as this process allows the bolts to centre the rim and torque down.

 Once you know the size of your vehicle's hub AND the size of the centre of your rim, we can help you with Hub Centric Rings.
 You need BOTH measurements to order Hub Rings.
 Once you know both measurements, Hub Rings are available at all Canadian Performance Improvements Locations.
-We also have Lug Nuts, McGard Wheel Locks, Valve Stems, Wheel Spacers and all the parts you need to help you fit your wheels on your car.
+We also have Wheel Hardware like Lug Nuts, McGard Wheel Locks, Valve Stems, Wheel Spacers and all the parts you need to help you fit your wheels on your car.